-He had always said he might forget everyone and thing else, but he would never forget me.
+He had always said he might forget everyone and everything else, but he would never forget me.
 But that awful morning came when looking up at me with clear and gentle eyes, he said those words.
-We had been married for 38 years and known one another almost all of our live.
+We had been married for 38 years and known one another almost all of our lives.
 How awful a disease that robs one so fully engaged in life of his very identity and that of those closest to him.

 As we took that journey together, he slowly forgot how to manage his business, where home was, how to dial a phone, searching over and over again for something always just out of his reach.
 As strength and ability left him—at first slowly then as though in a race to diminish him the most--I became his protector and primary care giver.
 It was hard.
 It was heart breaking.

 Many of you have taken or witnessed that journey with someone you have loved.
 So you can understand why when invited to be part of “The 2018 Dancing Stars of Atlanta” benefit for the Alzheimer’s Association, I was honored to accept.
 It’s like having some small way of fighting back.
 Some small way of finding meaning out of grief.